DrPlantabyte/BaseMetals/README.md

 # Base Metals
 ## DrCyano's Base Metals Mod
 This mod adds historically commonly used metals to Minecraft, specifically silver, copper, tin, lead, zinc, mercury, and nickel.
-You will also find a number of metal alloys in this mod and a new tool: the Rock Hammer.
+You will also find a number of metal alloys in this mod and a new tool: the Crack Hammer.

 Fantasy metals have been added to the Nether and the End: Mithril, Cold Iron, Adamantine, and Star Steel